 We saw this last year in Turkey, Lebanon, Argentina, Mexico, and now Canada.
 A decline in the euro itself may be next.
 If so, tens of millions of people on the Continent (exclusive of Britain, which left the European Union) could become impoverished in short order.

 The USS Constitution, also known as Old Ironsides, is a three-mast wooden-hulled frigate of the U.S. Navy.
-The world's oldest ship of any type still afloat, (launched 1797) its sides are made of white oak.
+The world's oldest ship of any type is still afloat, (launched in 1797) its sides are made of white oak.

-Fighting English warships during the American Revolutionary War, the enemy's cannonballs literally bounced off its sides.
+Fighting English warships during the American Revolutionary War, the enemy's cannonballs bounced off its sides.
 Could this be an apt analogy for the persistent ability of silver to "deflect" inflation's ravages?

 "Warfare Silver" – An Unexpected Demand Driver.

 The fighting going on in Ukraine, even if it does not spread to directly involve U.S./NATO forces, will pose a new demand factor for silver.
-Not only due to ordnance restocking by both combatants, but with a follow-on effect as all countries "in the neighborhood" ramp up supplies of high-tech weaponry, which in sum will require prodigious amounts of silver.
+Not only due to ordnance restocking by both combatants but with a follow-on effect as all countries "in the neighborhood" ramp up supplies of high-tech weaponry, which in sum will require prodigious amounts of silver.

 Inflation Uber Alles